 If you are familiar with the game Candyland, then you have the basic idea for how this game is played.
 Players take turns rolling a die and moving along a path of colored squares.
 Squares can direct players to move back or move forward a certain number of spaces.
 The fun for dinosaur lovers is in the details.
 The tokens players can choose from are different fossils and the path players move their tokens around is a path through time.
 It starts in the era when dinosaurs first roamed the eary about 570 million years ago.
 As the players move forward, they move through the different dinosaur eras: Triassic, Jurassic, and Cretaceous.
 The reasons for moving backward and forward spaces include reasons like “Develop lungs.
 Swim ahead three spaces” and “Bitten by Plesiosaurus.
 Paddle back two spaces.”
 Each side of the board has 9 openings for cutouts.
 As players land on a creature, they collect a cutout and put in in the appropriate opening.
 The first player to collect all nine cutouts wins.
 Players have to answer questions correctly to collect the cutout.
 Each card has three levels of questions, so more knowledgeable kids can play along with less knowledgeable kids.
 This was one of my son’s favorite games when he was young.
 Ages 4-10

 Have fun with the awesome T. Rex, featuring a dark-green and beige color scheme, bright orange eyes, posable joints and head, large claws and an opening mouth with pointed teeth.
-This ferocious dinosaur toy also includes the dinosaur prey in the form of a buildable rib cage.
+Also includes the dinosaur prey in the form of a buildable rib cage.
 Rebuild this 3-in-1 LEGO Creator mighty dinosaurs 6175243 to create a Triceratops or a Pterodactyl.

 Use your wild imagination and build your own versions of dinosaurs with the K’NEX Beasts Alive Tri-Stego Building Set.